 - the type of assessment:

 - the initial parameters.
-We generate initial values based on intervals where those values should be (uniformly) simulated.
+By default, initial values are uniformly drawn from intervals defined around the estimated values if population parameters have been estimated, the initial estimates otherwise.
 Notice that it is possible to set one initial parameter constant while generating the others.
 The minimum and maximum of the generated parameters can be modified by the user.

 - In the case of estimation of the standard errors and log-likelihood by linearization, the individual parameters with the conditional mode method are computed as well to have more relevant linearization.